-2.2 External conducted surveying 2021
+2.2 External conducted surveying 2020 / 2021

 Only surveys within the MAREANO program were contracted to external companies.
-The 2021 MAREANO surveys were conducted by Arctia Meritaito Oy on Spitsbergenbanken and Hopendjupet in the Barents Sea.
+The 2020 MAREANO surveys were conducted by Fugro Germany Marine on Spitsbergen bank in the Barents Sea.
+The 2021 MAREANO surveys were conducted by Arctia Meritaito Oy.
+The 2022 Mareano surveys are ongoing and are conducted by Clinton Marine Survey AB in the North Sea.